ocelotconsulting/ocelotconsulting.github.io/_drafts/2018-01-08-rust-error-handling.md

 Software engineering is a constant learning experience, but sometimes we get stuck in a rut solving the same sort of problem with the same techniques.
 New programming languages often arise from the perceived inelegance or unreliability of existing programming languages to solve particular problems.
-For a contemporary example consider the new Rust programming language.
+For a contemporary example, consider the new Rust programming language.

-I've been wanting to learn a new language for a few years now, and one that I've had my eye on is [Rust](http://rust-lang.org).
+I've been wanting to learn a new language for a few years now, and [Rust](http://rust-lang.org) has been near the top of my list.
 Rust is primarily a systems language although its designers claim it's fine for general purpose use.
-My background is primarily in applications and web development - Scala, Java, and lately mostly client and server-side JavaScript, but with Rust being a popular language for the "next big thing" - [WebAssembly](http://webassembly.org/) - it seemed like a great choice.
+My recent background is primarily in applications and web development - Scala, Java, and lately mostly client and server-side JavaScript, but since Rust is a popular language for developing [WebAssembly](http://webassembly.org/) there's some overlap.

 Rust's killer feature is memory safety without garbage collection via a complex system of accounting built into the language.
+It's a new concept that's been a fun challenge to learn, and potentially the subject of a future blog post.
-It's a steep, but fun, learning curve for the unfamiliar, but today I'm going to focus on error handling.
+Today, though, I'm going to focus on error handling.
 Rust (and Go) are outliers among modern languages because they don't rely on exceptions for error handling.

 ## What's wrong with exceptions?

 Exceptions have been around since well before C++ introduced them, and most languages introduced in the last 25 years use exceptions as the primary error reporting/handling mechanism.
-Whereas a language like C required you to check every intermediate result of a compound I/O operation exceptions allow you to write the happy path and let all potential errors flow to a single error handler.
+Whereas a language like C requires you to check every intermediate result of a compound I/O operation, exceptions allow you to write the happy path and let all potential errors flow to a single error handler.

-You could make the argument that this approach is inappropriate in certain context (maybe OS kernel code or device drivers), but for application code it's often the best way.
+You could make the argument that this approach is inappropriate in certain context (e.g. OS kernel code or device drivers), but for application code it's often the best way.
 Consider this contrived example of an [express](https://expressjs.com/) endpoint: